A study reveals how much cacao powder per day which may help keep memory loss away.

 The Children’s Food Project report of the Canadian Food Inspection Agency found cadmium in 57% of the foods tested.
 The highest level of cadmium was found in breakfast cereal at .284 ppm.
 Ninety-seven percent of the nut-based products contained cadmium with an average of 0.053 ppm.
 Health Canada did not consider that any of the tested foods represented a concern to human health with respect to the cadmium levels.

-If you are concerned about your cadmium levels, see your health care provider.
+If you are concerned about your cadmium levels, ask your health care provider.